mantinhas/declaro/README.md

 ### Available Configurations

-Currently, we provide config files for `apt`, `dnf`, `pacman`, `pacman-paru` and `pacman-yay` package managers, and we will keep adding more as we go.
+Currently, we provide config files for `apt`, `dnf`, `zypper` `pacman`, `pacman-paru` and `pacman-yay` package managers, and we will keep adding more as we go.
 After installing, you can find these configs at:
 - `/usr/local/share/declaro/config`
 - `/usr/share/declaro/config`
 - Or browse the repository [here](config)